- Code BIOL8002

 See Future Offerings

 Biological research techniques are changing rapidly, and each year, we learn about new ways of collecting biological data, including genomic, phenotypic, ecological and environmental data.
 New data often require new methods of analysis, or novel applications of existing techniques.
-At the same time, novel mathematical models and theories are required to explain emerging patterns in biological data.
-Students will learn the latest methods, models and theories for organising, analysing and interpreting biological data.
+At the same time, novel mathematical models and theories are required to explain emerging patterns in biological data such as SARS-COV2 causing COVID-19.
+Students will learn the latest methods, models and theories for organising, analysing and interpreting biological data with a focus on SARS-COV2 in Australia and globally.

 Upon successful completion, students will have the knowledge and skills to:

 - Identify analyses appropriate for different types of data, and explain their theoretical foundations.

 - Describe, present, and critically evaluate analytical methods, models and theories used in published research, and identify, where relevant, more appropriate alternatives.

 - Apply and extend analytical methods, models and theories to biological datasets.

 - Written assignment and summaries (40) [LO 1]